On Improving Adversarial Transferability of Vision Transformers: Can Self-ensemble improve Transferability from CNN?

-The same idea of an ensemble may be obtained by a CNN model with an average pooling operation over the intermediate layer outputs.
-However, due to the varying channel dimension of feature maps across a CNN, building an ensemble with a shared classifier is not as straight-forward.
-An intermediate layer is essential to project such intermediate feature vectors to the same dimension as the final feature vector.
-Further, unlike ViT models, CNN intermediate block do not contain a common architecture across layers.
-This is because of the varying dimensions of feature maps across layers.
+Our proposed idea of the self-ensemble can be applied to a CNN model (e.g., ResNet50) with an average pooling operation over the intermediate layer outputs.
+However, due to the varying channel dimension of feature maps across a pretrained CNN , building an ensemble with a shared classifier is not as straight-forward as in ViT (where equidimensional class token is available at each level).
+For example, ResNet50 has four intermediate blocks that produce feature maps of sizes $\mathbb{R}^{256\times 56\times 56}$, $\mathbb{R}^{512\times 28\times 28}$, $\mathbb{R}^{1024\times 14\times 14}$, and $\mathbb{R}^{2048\times 7\times 7}$, respectively.
+Then, the final classifier processes the average pooled features from the last block.
+Since there is a mismatch between feature dimensions of the intermediate layers and the final classifier, therefore applying the basic version of our self-ensemble approach (Attack$^{E}$) is not possible for the pretrained ResNet.

-Furthermore, we also note that the receptive fields of CNN earlier layers is limited as opposed to ViTs which spans over the entire input image or feature.
-Therefore, earlier layers in CNNs are less likely to contain global information useful for an image level prediction.
+An intermediate layer is essential to project intermediate feature vectors to the same dimension as the final feature vector in the case of CNNs.
+Therefore, for the refined embedding variant of our approach, we finetune ResNet50 features to create self-ensemble with the procedure described in Sec. \ref{sec:tr}.
+We report the relative improvements of self-ensemble with refined features w.r.t the original (single) model and compare ResNet50 with Deit-S (Fig.~\ref{fig:resnet50_trm}).
+Both these off-the-shelf models, ResNet50 (25 million parameters) and Deit-S (22 million parameters), are comparable in terms of their computational complexity.
+We observe that feature refinement also helps to boost adversarial transferability from the ResNet50 model.
+However, adversarial transferability improvement of our self-ensemble with token refinement on ViTs is considerably better than for the case of ResNet50.

+These results suggest that the proposed approach is well-suited for improving adversarial transferability of ViT models.